List of Marvel Comics characters: S: S'ym

+Symbie

+Symbie is a character appearing in American comic books published by Marvel Comics.
+The character was created by writer Joe Kelly and artist Pepe Larraz, and made a cameo appearance in Timeslide #1 (December 2024) before officially debuting in The Amazing Spider-Man (vol. 7) #11 (September 2025).

+Symbie is a young symbiote who was one of several aliens experimented on by Xanto Starblood on another planet.
+It is freed by Spider-Man during his travels through space and becomes fond of him, to his annoyance.

+Symbie in other media

+Symbie appears in Spidey and His Amazing Friends, voiced by Ben Pronsky.

 Syzya of the Smoke

 Syzya of the Smoke is a character appearing in American comic books published by Marvel Comics, created by Al Ewing and Stefano Caselli.
 She is an mutant from Arakko who can teleport, leaving behind a puff of smoke.
 Syzya is imprisoned by Tarn the Uncaring at a young age with her sister Zsora because of their powers.
 When she reaches adulthood, she, her sister, and her brother-in-law the Fisher King secretly reform the Night Table of the Great Ring of Arakko and work to bring down Tarn and subvert Annihilation's tyrannical rule over Arakko.

 After Arakko is freed from Annihilation's rule, returned to Earth, and later relocated to Mars, Syzya travels to the new Planet Arakko.
-She joins Storm's Brotherhood of Arakko to defend the planet from the Eternal Uranos.
+She joins Storm's Brotherhood of Arakko to defend the planet from Uranos.

 Margali Szardos

 Margali Szardos, also known as the Red Queen, is a character appearing in American comic books published by Marvel Comics.
 She first appeared in Uncanny X-Men Annual #4 (1980), and was created by writer Chris Claremont and artist John Romita Jr. based on sketches by John Byrne.
 She is the adoptive mother of Nightcrawler and the biological mother of Amanda Sefton.

 Her past is an enigma.
 She was supposedly born in Paris, France as a Manouche girl and taught magic by her mother, but she has yet to reveal her true origins.
 Margali's particular discipline of magic is called The Winding Way.

-Margali was able to hold her own against Doctor Strange who utilized the Eye of Agamotto.
-Margali wrestled for power against D'Spayre and Belasco while joining the Hellfire Club.

 Because of Margali's indiscriminate use of magic, she and Amanda part ways on tense terms.
 Following Nightcrawler's resurrection and reunion with Amanda, Margali begins to lust for the secrets of the afterlife.
 For this purpose, she engineers an attack by a quasi-robotic villain called Trimega, pushing Nightcrawler into granting her sanctuary at the Jean Grey School for Higher Learning.
 Margali later allies with Orchis, but is killed by Mother Righteous.

-Powers and abilities
+Powers and abilities of Margali Szardos

 Margali Szardos is an accomplished sorceress, equal of almost any sorcerer on Earth, occupying the highest position of "The Winding Way" which grants mystic power, but that power ebbs and flows unpredictably, affecting the strength of Margali's magic.
 Margali can cast spells and transform herself.
 As the Red Queen, she manifested her magic as a flaming sword, could extend her nails into long talons, and fire blasts of red arcane energy.